spinnaker/spinnaker.github.io/setup/security/authentication/x509/index.md

     openssl genrsa -des3 -out client.key 4096
     ```

 1. Generate a certificate signing request for the server.
+Ensure the `Common Name` is set to a non-empty value.
     ```
     openssl req -new -key client.key -out client.csr
     ```